-MACD Moving Above Zero indicates a bullish signal which indicates the stock price may experience upward movement when it goes above zero line.
+MACD Moving Above Zero indicates a bullish signal which indicates the stock price may experience upward movement when it goes above the zero line.

-MACD Moving Below Zero indicates a bearish signal which indicates the stock price may experience downward movement when it goes below zero line.
+MACD Moving Below Zero indicates a bearish signal which indicates the stock price may experience downward movement when it goes below the zero line.

 After clicking on Atul Ltd. we get a technical chart with Moving Average plotted in the subgraph:

 Above are examples of the MACD scans that generate buy and sell signals and also give us a list of the stock which fulfills the criteria of the scans for that particular day.

 Importance of MACD

 The use of moving averages ensures that the indicator will eventually follow the movements of the underlying security.
 As a momentum indicator, it has the ability to foreshadow moves in the underlying security.
 MACD divergences can be used as a key factor in predicting a trend change.
 A negative divergence signals that bullish momentum is going to end and there could be a potential change in trend from bullish to bearish.
 This can serve as an alert for traders to take some profits in long positions, or for aggressive traders to consider initiating a short position.
 MACD can be applied to daily, weekly, or monthly charts.

 Frequently Asked Questions

 MACD a good indicator?